Game Day Chili

 My superfood additions include:

 Turmeric: Research has shown this super spice exhibits antibacterial, antiviral, anti-inflammatory, and even anti-cancer properties.
-It is a staple in India and Ayurvedic medicine.
+It is a staple in Indian and Ayurvedic medicine.

 And, you may not realize it, but beans are a superfood, too!:

-Beans: The humble bean is most definitely a superfood, thanks to it’s unique nutritional profile.
+Beans: The humble bean is most definitely a superfood, thanks to its unique nutritional profile.
 High in protein and fiber, beans keep you satiated.
-They are packed with B vitamins and iron, as well as a variety of phytochemicals associated with a lower cancer risk.
-Studies also show people who eat legumes regularly not only lower their risk of heart disease, but shrink their waistline as well.
+They are packed with B vitamins and iron, as well as a variety of phytochemicals associated with lower cancer risk.
+Studies also show people who eat legumes regularly not only lower their risk of heart disease but shrink their waistline as well.

 I’ll be sharing this recipe live on TV, at 10 am on Fox 31 Denver, Colorado’s Everyday Show.
 It will be part of a fun segment on healthy game day options.
 If you’re in Colorado, be sure to tune in!
 It will be my first live TV appearance…Whoopee!

 - 1 cup carrot diced